h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 - My projects: table of rows that contain the projects shared with MLOps
     - Name: Driverless AI project name
-    - Created time: date and time of the Driverless AI project creation
+    - Created time: date and time the Driverless AI project was created
     - Models count: number of models associated with that Driverless AI project

 - Version: the version of MLOps